wizmo2/ha-ovpn2mqtt/Readme.md

 ## Sensors
 When correctly configured, an 'OpenVPN' MQTT device should be created with a 'Clients' sensor.
 The 'Clients' sensor shows the number of active connections.
 The sensor attributes include additional server information and all client data.

 A 'Rate up' and 'Rate down' sensor is created for each detected client.

 > ## TODO:
 > - Add telnet management support. _NOTE:  It is possible to retrieve the status log file remotely using telnet, but only one connection session is supported, plus telnet within python is depreciated._
 > - Correctly handle multiple connections using the same name
 > - Community testing, feedback, and PRs welcome!
+> - Function to remove redundant cliemnt sensor.  _NOTE: Currently you need something like [MQTT Explorer](https://mqtt-explorer.com) to delete the `homeassistant/sensor/openvpn/<client>` config topic_